Draba carnosula

 Draba carnosula is a rare species of flowering plant in the family Brassicaceae known by the common name Mt.
 Eddy draba.
-It is endemic to the Klamath Mountains of far northern California, where it is known from fewer than twenty occurrences at Mount Eddy and other peaks in the range.
+It is endemic to the Klamath Mountains of far northern California, where it is known from fewer than forty occurrences at Mount Eddy and other peaks in the range.
 This is a perennial herb forming small clumps in serpentine outcrops.
 The leaves are located at the base of the plant, each an oval shape under a centimeter long.
 They are mostly hairless, except for long hairs along the edges.
 The erect inflorescence bears fewer than 10 yellow mustardlike flowers.
 The fruit is a lance-shaped silique one or two centimeters long, containing several winged seeds.